-Today, Samsung revealed the successor of the Gear S3, the Galaxy Watch.
-A larger battery, numerous new software features and a variant for narrower wrists are among the biggest innovations.
-But is this enough to give existing Gear owners an incentive to upgrade?
-Can the Galaxy Watch win over new customers?
-Find out in our hands-on review.
+The Samsung Galaxy Watch is the successor to the Gear S3.
+A larger battery, numerous new software features and a version for narrower wrists are its biggest innovations.
+But is that enough to give users an incentive to buy the new device?
+Find out in our full review!

 Have you ever heard of OSIRIS?